What is due diligence?

 The data room must be accessible from all devices.
 It also shouldn’t require plug-ins or fancy software and must be compatible with Windows, macOS, Android, and iOS.
 Moreover, it must have a responsive user interface that works seamlessly on mobile devices.

 Your due diligence team may involve people of different nationalities.
-Make sure your data room has the necessary multilingual features to accommodate users from varying ethnic and geographical backgrounds.
+Make sure your virtual data room has the necessary multilingual features to accommodate users from varying ethnic and geographical backgrounds.
 This is especially crucial for cross-border M&A deals.

 Integrated Q&A and chat